.

 Project Conditions

-The information that follows is as accurate as possible, but please keep in mind that conditions may change.
+The following information is as accurate as possible, but please remember that conditions may change.

 Most of the sites are gravel, peat over sand, or peat over permafrost.
 In general, the area ranges from flat to hummocky.
 The wetlands have standing surface water for the most part, and some have mucky bottom sediments.
-On average, temperatures at Churchill over the summer period range from -5 to 28°C (23°F to 82°F).
+On average, temperatures at Churchill over the summer range from -5 to 28°C (23°F to 82°F).
 There is very little humidity, except during periods of fog when the wind comes off the Bay, and rainfall during the summer is usually around 2.5 inches (6 cm) per month.
 Spring begins in June with the end of snowfall and melt, while late August is the beginning of autumn and brings cooler temperatures.
 The average temperature, however, is often misleading since it can feel like autumn in the morning and the height of summer in the afternoon following a shift in the wind.

 GENERAL CONDITIONS